September 1, 2017–June 30, 2018

 Sunday matinees are at 2:00pm

 Doors open one half hour before performances in The Kweskin Theatre

 Doors open one hour before performances in The Dressing Room Theatre

-*NEWSIES and OUR TBA BIG FAMILY MUSICAL will have evening performances that begin at 7:30pm
+*NEWSIES and ANNIE will have evening performances that begin at 7:30pm

 GUESS WHO’S COMING TO DINNER - THE DRESSING ROOM THEATRE

 September 7 thru 24 / Directed By Debra Lee Failla

 Based on the screenplay “Guess Who’s Coming to Dinner” By William Rose

 Old-line, self-proclaimed liberals Matt and Christina Drayton must come to grips with their buried prejudices when their daughter Joanna returns home with a new fiancé: African-American doctor John Prentice.
 However, she shocks even John by inviting his disapproving parents to dinner.
 A clash of generations and races ensues when both sets of parents must confront their own unexpected reactions and concerns for their children as their long-held beliefs are put to the test.
 This funny and poignant stage adaptation offers a fresh interpretation of the beloved Academy Award-winning film.
 This new stage adaptation receives its regional debut at Curtain Call!

 September 15 thru October 14, 2017 / Directed by Rob Nichols